Improving Few-shot Learning by Spatially-aware Matching and CrossTransformer

 \section{Introduction}

-CNNs have improved the performance of tasks such as the object category recognition, scene classification and fine-grained image recognition.
-However, such tasks require large amounts of labeled data and time consuming training.

-In contrast, human brain has the ability to learn and recognize novel objects and complex visual concepts from very few samples, which highlights the superiority of biological vision over artificial CNNs.
-Inspired by the brain ability to learn in the few-samples regime, current research efforts go into the so-called problem of few-shot learning for which networks are trained by the use of only few training samples.
-To date, a number of relation-learning deep networks have been proposed \cite{vinyals2016matching,snell2017prototypical,sung2017learning} which can be viewed as a form of metric learning, which they are fail to address the scale- and location-mismatch between support and query samples as shown in Figure \ref{fig:scale_mismatch}.
+CNNs are the backbone of object categorization, scene classification and fine-grained image recognition models but they require large amounts of labeled data.
+In contrast, humans enjoy the ability to learn and recognize novel objects and complex visual concepts from very few samples, which highlights the superiority of biological vision over CNNs.
+Inspired by the brain ability to learn in the few-samples regime, researchers study the so-called problem of few-shot learning for which networks are adapted by the use of only few training samples.
+Several proposed relation-learning deep networks \cite{vinyals2016matching,snell2017prototypical,sung2017learning,zhang2019power} can be viewed as performing a variant of metric learning, which they are fail to address the scale- and location-mismatch between support and query samples as shown in Figure \ref{fig:scale_mismatch}.
 We follow such models and focus on studying how to capture the most discriminative object scales and locations to perform accurate matching between the so-called query and support representations.